 Without the atmosphere, the daytime temperatures on earth would be as very high and at night it would be as cold as -30⁰ C which would make it very difficult for life to survive.
 Thus the air keeps the temperature on earth moderate enough for life to exist.

-To learn more about nature and the role of different components of nature in sustaining life on earth, visit Byju’s.
+To learn more about nature, the air, different components of nature in sustaining life on earth, visit BYJU’S.